BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

 # [Now page](https://nownownow.com/about)
 Currently, I'm focusing on:
+- Analysis of political ads on social media platforms
-- Studying multilingual NLP techniques for analysis of political ads.
+- Multilingual NLP techniques for Topic Modeling
+- Helping put into production some of my research into [Ad Observatory](https://adobservatory.org/)
 - Studying theoretical foundations of Deep Learning

 As side/coding projects, I am also focusing on:
-- RL fundamentals and projects
-- Mentoring students of the Data Science MBA at USP
+- Mentoring students of the Data Science MBA at the University of São Paulo
 - General CS/ML Tutoring

 Updates: